django/channels_redis/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pass this to enable the optional symmetric encryption mode of the backend.
 To
-use it, make sure you have the ``cryptography`` package installed, or specify
+use it, make sure you have the ``cryptography`` package installed or specify
 the ``cryptography`` extra when you install ``channels-redis``::

     pip install channels-redis[cryptography]